PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 short zero-SWAP model ownership before changing source.
 Keep inference strictly sequential and minimal, then commit and push one coherent unit without creating a pull request.

+## Slice pre/post NHWC passthrough extraction: completed state

+The complete 148-line
+`_optimize_transpose_slice_prepost_nhwc_passthrough_chains` implementation is
+now owned by `passes/slice_prepost_layout.py`; the lowerer retains a one-call private compatibility wrapper at the unchanged single production position.
+After normalizing only the function name, the prior lowerer function and new owner ASTs are identical.
+The owner directly reuses the established Slice shape resolver in `static_shape_reconciliation.py`, preserving the existing dependency without copying it.

+The exact rank-four NHWC→NCHW Transpose, constant Slice, and inverse Transpose contract is unchanged.
+Both begin/size tensors must be constant and exclusive, the pre and Slice intermediates must be exclusive and non-public, permutations must be exact inverses, and input/output metadata must be rank four.
+The matcher continues to test the constants as-is before their NCHW→NHWC remap and accepts only the first representation reproducing the known post-Transpose shape.
+Constant rewrites, Slice input/output aliasing, two-Transpose removal, conditional pruning, fixed-point restart, and the historical statistic retain their exact order.

+The new focused corpus covers remap-required and already-NHWC constants, idempotence, public pre and Slice outputs, shared begin constants, pre-adapter fan-out, output-shape mismatch, wrong permutation, and direct-owner/private- wrapper equality.
+It passes with the architecture selector as `10 passed in 1.77s`.
+The complete architecture suite passes `227 passed in 34.56s`; the branch-wide selection passes `626 passed in 36.18s`; and the complete optional- TensorFlow import-blocked suite, including direct conversion and direct `-cotof`, passes `11 passed in 9.32s`.
+Scoped Ruff, syntax compilation, and whitespace checks pass.

+Temporary instrumentation measured the single production call on Tier 0 `UM_best_model.onnx` and Tier 2 `alike_t_opset11_192x320.onnx`; both were zero, so this checkpoint does not claim a non-zero production owner.
+ALike passed in 6.744 seconds with `max_abs=2.345442771911621e-05` and process-tree SWAP zero.
+UM Best Model is the fixed artifact control.
+Before extraction it passed in 3.335 seconds and after extraction in 3.228 seconds with identical `max_abs=2.384185791015625e-07` and process-tree SWAP zero.
+Its core artifacts are byte-identical:

+- float32 TFLite:
+  `fd4f73f2d267b7f300c164d749b2d0abf6d529cf093d32913642c7ad7c81bdbd`;
+- float16 TFLite:
+  `f003bfc1253a2dca9a81e6051bb2a9c9951f9bddbdd19b6a8111edfd11b9f2cb`;
+- tensor correspondence:
+  `87478284278c9d7e796c1e85a310f02f7f0b2f6cf87e0e74884c5465ed2857e2`;
+- `schema.fbs`:
+  `0ea6e458755747b2d98c6b68323e65f0153ded77af908b2c6560db00f9dea28f`;
+- `schema_generated.py`:
+  `b3a49ac25835e627fe31b92eb5df2b6d88593a571f1175b366ef7aab8e264ce8`.

+Instrumentation and temporary outputs are removed before commit.
+Changed files are the new pass module, lowerer wrapper/import, focused corpus, architecture ownership check, and three branch documents.
+No dependency, public API, CLI, artifact, TensorFlow boundary, corpus profile, exclusion, or ONNX tier policy changes.
+No pull request is created; work remains commit/push only.

+The next raw source-order implementation is the 285-line `_optimize_transpose_shape_extract_nhwc_to_nchw_chains`.
+At restart, inventory its Gather/Slice remapping families, shared/public constant behavior, non-contiguous Slice-to-Gather conversion, production positions, statistic, existing fixtures, and short zero-SWAP model ownership before changing source.
+Keep inference strictly sequential and minimal, then commit and push one coherent unit without creating a pull request.